Featured image of 3D Printer Enclosure Ventilation with Air Filter: The Basics Source: zzsf via Reddit

 A simple turnkey solution for 3D printing filtering is this wall-mountable filter by Alveo 3D

-A simple turnkey solution for 3D printing filtering is this wall-mountable filter (Source: Alveo 3D via YouTube)
+A turnkey solution for 3D printing filtering is a wall-mountable filter (Source: Alveo 3D via YouTube)

 Here are a few options that would work for filtering out these emissions.